dotnet/arcade/Documentation/DevWorkflow/Queue-Insights-Documentation.md

 ### Known Issues

-If there is a Critical Known Issue in our infrastructure (*e.g.* Helix, AzDo is down) we will not show a prediction, and instead inform you that there is a critical known issue that could affect the estimated ties.
+If a Critical Known Issue has been created, we will not show a prediction, and instead inform you that there is a critical known issue that could affect the estimated times.

 ### Not enough data